Greater Cape May Historical Society

 June

-• The MAC Garden tour explores Cape May’s unique natural areas and the private plants, blooms, and landscape designs of area gardeners.
-See both public and private gardens and take-home ideas for your own garden.
-Smell and see what’s blooming and flourishing in several different seashore locations dominated by sunlight, ocean breezes, and sand and salt, each uniquely situated.
+The MAC Garden Tour explores Cape May’s unique natural areas and the private plants, blooms, and landscape designs of area gardeners.
+See both public and private gardens.
 Cape May’s Emlen Physick Estate gardens are included.
 The grounds of the Emlen Physick Estate will host local and regional vendors, plus a complimentary wine tasting by Cape May Winery.
 A trolley shuttle will make a continuous loop during the hours of the tour.
+Garden club members will be available to answer questions.

 May